egor-sorokin/langchain-example/README.md

 ## Introduction
 This is a QA Retriever for the WCAG 2.1 standard.
-It is a tool that allows you to search for specific WCAG 2.1 success criteria and retrieve the relevant information from the WCAG 2.0 standard.
+It is a tool that allows you to search for specific WCAG 2.1 success criteria and retrieve the relevant information from the standard.

+**Note**: This is just a proof of concept and a starting point for further development.
+Since model itself is open-source, it's not guaranteed that it will retrieve the best results.

 **Note**: even though the WCAG 2.1 standard is used, the QA Retriever can be used for any other website to retrieve data from.
 Make sure you are allowed to do so.